Chemistry Courses (CEM)

 CEM 4050.
 Chemistry Senior Capstone (1).
 The Chemistry Senior Capstone serves to prepare students for employment or post-graduate education.
 Practical issues such as career planning and interviewing will be included.
 Central to this course is the integration of chemical concepts and application to practical, real-world issues.
 This course will also be utilized for program assessment.

 CEM 4420.
-Analytical Chemistry II (4).
-Prerequisites: CEM 341, MTH 111.A continued discussion of instrumental methods of chemical analysis.
+Instrumental Analysis (4).
+Prerequisites: CEM 3410 or permission of instructor.
+Students participate in the discussion of instrumental methods of chemical analysis.
 Included in the course are basic electronics, a more detailed discussion of spectrometry and separations, and electroanalytical techniques, all with an emphasis of instrumentation and appropriate method selection.
 Practical laboratory experiences and report writing are an integral part of the course. ($100.00 course fee)

 CEM 4520.
 Biochemistry II (3).
 Prerequisites: CEM 3310, CEM 3320, CEM 3610, CEM 4620.
 Emphasis is placed on the study of the molecular basis of life processes.
 The three-dimensional structure as it controls reaction rates and biological activity, the storage of metabolic energy, and the biosynthesis of essential molecules are studied.
 Finally, the transmission and expression of genetic information is considered. ($100.00 fee).